-- Cambridge International A Level candidates may not take a Cambridge International AS Level qualification in the same language in the same series - Cambridge International AS Level candidates may not take the Cambridge International A Level qualification in the same language in the same series - AS First Language candidates may not take AS Literature or AS Language in the same language in the same series - AS Language candidates may not take AS First Language in the same language in the same series - AS Literature candidates may not take AS First Language in the same language in the same series.
+- Cambridge International A Level candidates may not take a Cambridge International AS Level qualification in the same language in the same series. - Cambridge International AS Level candidates may not take the Cambridge International A Level qualification in the same language in the same series.